 Tip: You can even buy animal snacks so you can lure all the cats and dogs to come to you!

 If you’re not a big fan of meeting animals in a cafe, I suggest you head to Korea’s Jeju Island.
-Throughout the Island, you can experience horseback riding on many of the incredible mountains or beaches.
+Throughout the island, you can experience horseback riding on many of the incredible mountains or beaches.
+This is a pleasant way to enjoy the nature that Korea has to offer, whilst also admiring the beautiful scenery.

 Because Seoul is – despite all the overwhelming mortar buildings – filled with trees and small parks, you get to enjoy a new look of Korea’s capital city during different seasons, without leaving its bustling centre.